lekan20/Deck-of-Cards/deck-of-cards/README.md

 ### Deck of cards Application

 This application lets you connect to the deck of cards api (https://deckofcardsapi.com/) to draw up to five cards from the deck and create a new deck to draw from.
+Hitting the "Draw Card" button will connect the application to the API to present the cards from the object, and hitting "Grab a New Deck" also connects to the API to access its response.

 ### Run the Application